 Another tricky thing about intros and outros, is the fact that they have to be simple but still require some technical design elements.
 If you have a video channel, then visuals and sounds will be very important, but if you have a podcast, you will need extra audio support.
 This is where the music comes in, it has to be catchy and go with the mood of your channel or video.
 Think about the values and voice tone of your brand: is it funny?
 Is it more emotional?
 Is it enigmatic?

-It is extremely important that you choose royalty free music, as you don’t want your video or podcast to be copyrighted by the platform.
+It is extremely important that you choose royalty-free music, as you don’t want your video or podcast to be copyrighted by the platform.
 Qualities such as originality and exclusivity are a plus, so you can make the intro and outro feel and sound even more special.

 Once you have selected a song, let the music inspire you and start designing the visuals.
 It could include a selection of videos, pictures, animations, illustrations…just let your creativity flow!
-Of course, it will depend on your design and editing skills, but is all a matter of practice.
+Of course, it will depend on your design and editing skills, but it is all a matter of practice.
 Don’t expect to create a perfect intro in one day, it may take you a few more or even weeks.
 Once you’ve done it, test it out.
 Ask a friend, a family member, even if you have a group of loyal followers, this way you will see how effective and engaging it can be.

-If you are looking for an easy-to-use video YouTube intro maker, we recommend you using Clipchamp.
+If you are looking for an easy-to-use YouTube intro maker, we recommend you using Clipchamp.
 It will help you to create professional intros by uploading your media or using one from their stock library, add special effects, text and many other things.

 They are great for branding